 Plenty are aware of Westbrook’s tendency to take contested pull-up mid-range jump-shots, but honestly, his mid-range shot in general is lacking.
 He shot a repulsive 31.8% from mid-range this past season, and even though the league average is likely a percent lower than it was just four seasons ago12 due to the ever-increasing usage of the three-pointer, that putrid shooting percentage is still unacceptable.
 It should be incredibly concerning for Thunder fans to realize what they view as Westbrook’s main strength is not up to par with other superstars, and even though last season saw him decrease his field goal attempts from 16-22 feet from 20.9% in 2017-18, the third-highest of his career, to 12.9%, the second-lowest of his career, his mid-range shooting still plummeted.
 Surprisingly enough however, it wasn’t this distance that hurt Westbrook’s shooting, as his actual shooting percentage from 16-22 feet was still not good at 35.8%, but his mid-range distance of 10-16 feet really dragged his percentage down.
 Despite taking a few less shots from that 10-16 foot range, dropping his attempts from 15.1% to 14.3%, which would still rank as the third-lowest of his career, his shooting percentage from that distance ended up as the worst of his career at a revolting 33.3%; remember, this also was the second-highest amount of three-pointers he took in a season for his entire career.

 I know supporters of Westbrook will argue against these numbers and paint him as a great leader and passer, but in reality, he isn’t.
 Take a look at the assist percentage leaderboard on a yearly basis, and you’ll notice many of the players who lead the NBA in assist percentage did not go on to win the Finals that year, and in some cases, ever.
-Jason Kidd lead the league in assists percentage in 2003-04, the same season his team hoped to return to the Finals for a third consecutive season, and instead fell to the Detroit Pistons in seven games in the Semifinals.
-Kidd didn’t win his sole championship until 2010-11, so keep that in mind as we go all the way back to 1985-86 to find the next player who lead the league in assist percentage and won a championship; Magic Johnson.
-Magic was already a three-time champion, one-time Finals MVP, and one-time runner-up in league-wide assist percentage by the time he lead the NBA in assist percentage, but yet, his team lost in five in the Western Conference Finals that same year to the Houston Rockets.
+Jason Kidd led the league in assists percentage in 2003-04, the same season his team hoped to return to the Finals for a third consecutive season, and instead fell to the Detroit Pistons in seven games in the Semifinals.
+Kidd didn’t win his sole championship until 2010-11, so keep that in mind as we go all the way back to 1985-86 to find the next player who led the league in assist percentage and won a championship; Magic Johnson.
+Magic was already a three-time champion, one-time Finals MVP, a three-time assist per game leader (winning his fourth this same season), and a one-time runner-up in league-wide assist percentage by the time he led the NBA in assist percentage, but yet, his team lost in five in the Western Conference Finals that same year to the Houston Rockets.
 The season prior saw Isaiah Thomas lead the NBA in assist percentage only to lose in six in the Semifinals to the eventual champion Boston Celtics.
-Has anybody else noticed a pattern of gluttonous ball-handlers who rack up assists falling short when the team needs them the most?
+Has anybody else noticed a pattern of gluttonous ball-handlers who rack up assists falling short when their team needs them the most?

 Counterarguments can be formed, but it’s more rewarding to accept that the leader in assist percentage the last three seasons, as well as the leader in assist average and total assists for the previous two seasons, is simply padding his numbers to achieve this position as “The Triple-Double King”, even as his teams consistently fail to go anywhere in the playoffs.
 How can he be a great leader when he’s more concerned with his numbers and demeaning his competition’s success over him?
 How is it that his assist percentage dropped from 49.8% to 46.5% even though the Thunder jumped up from their 17th ranked pace of 96.7 in 2017-18 to their sixth-ranked pace of 102.8 this previous season?
 He even outdid himself from last season, increasing his 10.3 assists per game to a career-high 10.7, so what’s the reason for this?